sap-tutorials/Tutorials/tutorials/iot-part2-hanaxs-setup/iot-part2-hanaxs-setup.md

 10. Once table definition file is saved it will activate and create your table.
 You will now need to create a stored procedure and an OData service file.
 The OData service file will allow you to access any data and set the connection to the stored procedure for enabling the insertion of new data into the table.
 11. To create a sequence (an incrementing number for the ID field in your table), right-click on your `myiot` package, select **New > File** and name the file `johndoe_id_seq.hdbsequence`.

-    You will notice the use of the “name” in these examples it is “JOHNDOE” so be sure to make the appropriate changes.
+    You will notice the use of the "name" in these examples it is "JOHNDOE" so be sure to make the appropriate changes.

     ![Sequence definition](p2_11.png)
 12. Enter the following content in your `.hdbsequence` file, and replace instances of `johndoe` and `JOHNDOE` with the name you used.